SE Habla Espanol

 Related Links for Property Crime Statistics

-FBI’s Property Crime Statistics in the UCR Program – The FBI’s Uniform Crime Reporting (UCR) Program shows crime statistics for property crimes including larceny-theft, motor vehicle theft, burglary, and arson.
-Website includes crime statistics compiled by the United States Department of Justice (DOJ) Federal Bureau of Investigations (FBI).
-Find graphs and figures showing a five-year trend from 2006-2010 which shows the estimated number of offenses by over the last five years.
+FBI’s Property Crime Statistics in the UCR Program – The FBI’s Uniform Crime Reporting (UCR) Program shows crime statistics for property crimes, including larceny-theft, motor vehicle theft, burglary, and arson.
+Website includes crime statistics compiled by the United States Department of Justice (DOJ), Federal Bureau of Investigation (FBI).
+Find graphs and figures showing a five-year trend from 2006 to 2010, which shows the estimated number of offenses over the last five years.

 Finding an Attorney for Property Crimes in Florida

 If you are a loved one is arrested for a property crime in Central Florida, contact the experienced criminal defense attorneys at The Defense Group.
 We have handled hundreds of similar cases in these counties over our many years of practice.
-Contact us at 407 743 8430 or 407-250-9557.
+Contact us at 407-759-6844 or 407-250-9557 for a free consultation.